Menu

 In answering 12 intellectually challenging questions often hurtled at Christianity, McLaughlin is willing to take a good hard look at the Christian faith, the world’s largest religion by the way, to present a clear case against prevailing notions of cultural secularism.

-What I really appreciated is that she writes with clarity, presents research, stats and references, and argues her points concisely and with deep thought
+What I really appreciated is that McLaughlin writes with clarity, presents research, stats and references, and argues her points concisely and with deep thought.
+It’s a book for sceptics but also those who want to dig deeper into their faith.

-Find it on Goodreads
+Book details on Goodreads

 So that’s it, my 6 favourite books of 2020.